Keyclic/docs-en/applications.rst

 ============

 An *application* in the Keyclic service limits the resources to a single domain.
-It means the use of a specific client app or website.
+It means the use of specific clients app or website.
 For the eponymous client of the service, the *application* is "com.keyclic.app".
 Every client app and website using the key will share the same partition.
 (Here: the iPhone app Keyclic, the Android app Keyclic and the website https://app.keyclic.com)